-James Hardie Compared to Vinyl
+James Hardie Compared to Exterior Vinyl Siding

 The Washington, D.C., Maryland, and Northern Virginia areas experience their fair share of harsh, stormy weather throughout the year.
 And winters can be particularly hard on home exteriors, so it’s vital to choose wisely when selecting a siding replacement material for your home.
 Siding material should not only protect your home from the elements and pests, but also look fabulous and last for years to come.

 At Alco Products, we understand how frustrating it can be deciding which siding product to choose for your home.
 After all, your dwelling is your biggest financial investment, and siding protects your investment year-round.
 We’re here to guide you through the decision-making process so you get the best product for your particular needs within your budget guidelines.
 You’ll find our team of professionals eager to educate during the selection process, and accurate in the installation of your siding replacement.

 Fiber Cement Siding Replacement vs. Vinyl Siding Replacement

 Two popular choices to consider in siding materials are fiber cement (also called HardieBoard) and vinyl siding.
 While HardieBoard clearly outperforms vinyl in most areas, vinyl tends to be more budget friendly.
 Here are some facts about both to consider before choosing what will work best for your home.